datagrok-ai/public/help/develop/how-to/routing.md

 grok.shell.v = tableView;
 ```

-Path segments can be used to provide intended behaviour.
-In this case, table name is retrieved from the fourth path
+Path segments can be used to provide intended behavior.
+In this case, the table name is retrieved from the fourth path
-segment, which corresponds to the `.basePath` set previously and the selection options can be retrieved from the fifth
+segment, which corresponds to the `.basePath` set previously, and the selection options can be retrieved from the fifth
 path segment.

 That's it!
 Now you've learned how to use routing to enhance your apps.